 The famous and largest domain registrar in the world decided to choose Node.js as their new main backend technology.
 Within several years, the company had fully rebuilt its infrastructure.
 According to an interview with their senior developer Stephen Comisso, there were several goals for this drastic change:

-The result is highly impressive: 10 times lower server load; from 60ms to 12ms drop in Time to First Byte; increased Google search ranks.
+The result is highly impressive: 10 times lower server load; from 60ms to 12ms drop in Time to First Byte; increased Google search rankings.

 Despite the fact PayPal is a fintech business — where Node.js is hardly applicable — the company decided to use it to develop customer sides of their web applications.